-A number of friends sent me this article on The Verge about Google’s Accelerated Mobile Project (AMP), and wondered what I thought of it.
+A number of friends sent me this article on The Verge about Google’s Accelerated Mobile Pages (AMP) project, and wondered what I thought of it.
 (Note to self: this is probably a sign I should write much, much less about AMP.)
 The article’s covering an announcement made by the AMP team, and while the entire thing’s worth a read, this was the key bit for me:

 Google’s goal is to extend support in features like the Top Stories carousel to AMP-like content that (1) meets a set of performance and user experience criteria and (2) implements a set of new web standards.
 Some of the proposed standards in the critical path are Feature Policy, Web Packaging, iframe promotion, Performance Timeline, and Paint Timing.